Skip to main content

 6. Retrieve Consumer Key and Secret

-• Go to your Connected App.
+• Go to your External Client App.

 • Salesforce will ask you to verify your identity (via email or SMS code).